UniversalDependencies/docs/_hy/index.md

 * [Polarity]() has two values, `Pos` and `Neg`, and applies primarily to verbs ([VERB](), [AUX]()) that can be negated using the bound morpheme _չ-_.
   * Occasionally _ոչ_ occurs as an independent negation particle ([PART]()) and is marked with `Polarity=Neg`.
-  * Negating nouns is usually limited to those derived from verbs _(չունեցողի, չգրվածները)_.
+  * Negated nouns are usually limited to those derived from verbs _(չունեցողի, չգրվածները)_.
   * The `Polarity` feature is not used with pronouns and determiners, although there is a subset of negative pronouns and determiners.
     The `PronType=Neg` feature is used there instead.
   * The `Polarity` feature is not used with conditional mood, the `Connegative=Yes` feature is used there instead.